mity/c-reusables/README.md

    of the exposed functions and types.

  * High portability: All POSIX compatible systems and Windows are supported.
-   Most other systems problably too.
+   Most other systems probably too.

 ## Table of Contents